rab4u/oozie_workflow_monitor/README.md

 # Monthy Trend
 ![](images/monthly_trend_dashboard.png)
 # High Level Architecture
-Helix Oozie Workflow Monitor uses all the open source and light weight components and it can run on any commodity system.
+Oozie Workflow Monitor uses all the open source and light weight components and it can run on any commodity system.

 Main Components :
 1. Python ( As a ETL Tool)